 Take your existing budget and input the new monthly expenses you can expect after you acquire a mortgage.
 You’ll want to estimate your principal, interest, taxes and insurance to plug into your budget.

 To determine the approximate cost of your property taxes, you can look online for homes for sale in the area you’re interested in and find examples of what the approximate taxes might be.
-Estimating your insurance may be a little trickier without an address to give your insurance company, but they may still be able to provide you a with reasonable estimate or range.
+Usually the home you are purchasing includes historical property tax information as part of the buying process.
+Estimating your homeowner insurance may be a little trickier without an address to give your insurance company, but they may still be able to provide you a with reasonable estimate or range.
+We also recommend looking into past insurance claims on the home.
+Understanding the history of past insurance can open your eyes to a wealth of information on your potential new home, and may give you the information needed to change your total budget requirements.

 Other costs potential homeowners may overlook include fees for a homeowners’ association, an alarm system, condo fees or utilities.
-To get estimates for these services, you can research what residents in the area tend to pay for these expenses or contact the utility company to ask about the costs in that specific neighborhood or area.
-If you’re upscaling from a small apartment to a larger space, you may also want to increase other living costs that tend to go up when you have more space, like furniture and decor.
+To get estimates for these services, especially homeowners’ association dues, you can research what residents in the area tend to pay for these expenses or contact the utility company to ask about the costs in that specific neighborhood or area.
+If you’re upscaling from a small apartment to a larger space, you may also want to increase other living costs that tend to go up when you have more space, like furniture, decor and property maintenance.

 4. Can I Secure a Good Mortgage Rate?